-Sedum telephium ‘Autumn Joy’
+Sedum ‘Autumn Joy’

-Autumn Joy is easy to care for - it just needs full sun and not too much water.
-If grown in soil that is too rich or if given too much water it will flop over when the flower heads get heavy.
-This can be avoided by reducing the water, staking the stalks, or cutting the plant back by ½ in May or June.
-Insects and diseases are generally not a problem, although sometimes they will get an infestation of black aphids (especially if they are not in enough sun) - good, strong shots of water from the hose nozzle should take care of them.
+‘Autumn Joy’ is easy to care for, but it can be tempting to give it too much water.
+Its primary needs are full sun and lean soil.
+If grown in soil that is too rich, in too much shade, or if given too much water, it will flop over when the flower heads get heavy.
+This can be avoided by reducing the water, staking the stems, or cutting the plant back by ½ in May or June.
+An early pruning results in increased branching on shorter stems.
+Flowering may be somewhat delayed, however.